Soju-JC/Inicia-o-Cient-fica/README.md

 de Medicina da Universidade de Sao Paulo (FMUSP), now i'm using it for my study with the guidance of my teacher Agatha Sacramento Rodrigues.

-*The database "Base_TocoColoPerinatal.xls" is the original of this study, it contains missing data, and the prenatal evaluations are interpreted as having been made every two weeks, resulting in 5 prenatal evaluations.
+*The database "Base_TocoColoPerinatal.xls" is the original of this study, it contains missing data and the prenatal evaluations are interpreted as having been made every two weeks resulting in 5 prenatal evaluations.

 *The database "datas_igs_completas.xlsx" is the modified database, the MICE data imputation